CharlinFeng/CoreFMDB/README.md

 Because I believe that I will try my best to separate it if it’s a function module.
 I feel I benefit from the core idea of decoupling.
 I hope you guys could understand.
 Thank you very much.

-This frame is the first one of the series frame which replace to Core Data.
-It’s also the sequel of MJ’s MJExtension and to MJ to pay tribute.
-This frame mostly finished the follow-up work of MJExtension: any model’s one key Cascade Dynamic Cache.

 <br /><br/>